-At the begining of each year, the American Gelbvieh Association releases their updated guide to EPD’s.
-Below you will find this information from their website, www.gelbvieh.org.
+At the beginning of each year, the American Gelbvieh Association releases their updated guide to EPD’s.
+Here is a link to the EPD information: Click Here

 Guide to the American Gelbvieh Association Expected Progeny Differences (EPDs)